 Direct Domain Registration

 It is advisable that you register your domain name directly with a domain name registrar, instead of doing it through the web host.
 Some web hosts register the domain under their own name, hence becoming the owner of the domain rather than you.
 When you register directly with the domain name registrar, you will be the owner, the administrator and the technical contact to all the visitors who will access your site.
 Being the owner of your site is important as it blocks any person who may want to charge you some excessive fee when you want to use the name later.
+As read Five ways to make your Blogger outreach campaign more effective.

 To avoid losing your domain name, make sure you register with an accredited web host.
 There are many claims of domain names disappearing very fast especially good names that are descriptive of products and services.
 So be smart when carrying out domain registration unless you want to pay twice per year for the ownership of your domain name.